nickorlabs/epss-db/README.md

-# epss-db
+# ExploitPulse

+**Real-Time Vulnerability Intelligence & ETL Platform**

-A modern, Dockerized ETL system for downloading, processing, and exploring EPSS, CISA KEV, and Vulnrichment data in PostgreSQL.
+ExploitPulse is a modern, Dockerized ETL system for downloading, processing, and exploring vulnerability intelligence data from EPSS, CISA KEV, MITRE, NVD, ExploitDB, Vulnrichment, and more—all in PostgreSQL.
+Built for extensibility, validation, and actionable security analytics.

 ---

+## Project Status: Independent Development (2025-05)

+This repository is now an independent project, maintained and extended by the Nickorlabs team.
+ExploitPulse is focused on robust, extensible ETL for vulnerability intelligence, with strong validation and a modern, reproducible stack.

 ## Major Update: Python & Docker Migration (2025-05)